Deshan-AI/Deshan-AI/README.md

 ## 🚀 About Me

-- 🎓 Software Engineering student focused on full-stack development, AI, and machine learning.
+- 🎓 Software Engineering student focused on full-stack development, AI..
 - 💻 Skilled in Java, Python, and JavaScript.
 - 🌟 Passionate about building scalable and innovative software solutions.